MrBohdan/LearnProject/README.md

 <h4>Enum</h4>

 >Enum - a special type of class, with constant/final variables.
-There is no way to create a new instance of enum class by using
-"new".
-Enum class cannot be a superclass and cannot inherit from other class.
+There is no way to create a new instance of enum class by using "new".
+Enum class cannot be a superclass and cannot inherit from other classes, but it working the same as usual class, so there can be initialized constructors, methods, and so on.

 <h4>Generics</h4>